clinton3141/jquery.animateScene/README.md

 ## 4) Options

 * `animatables`: selector for elements in the scene which are to be animated.
 Default is `.animatable`
+* `randomDelay`: maximum time in milliseconds to delay animation by.
+It will be a random number between 0 and randomDelay.
+Default is `0`

 ## 5) Examples